mac-comp240/hw1_unique-chars/README.md

-# COMP 240 HW 1 Problem: Checking for no repeated characters in a string
+# Unique Characters in a String

 This is a classic problem that has been posed many times (including for the dreaded coding interview by employers).
 The problem is this:

     Given a string of characters, which are encoded in ascii, determine if the string contains all unique characters.

 There are many solutions in various languages, some of which are straightforward, but at the same time may be inefficient.
 Others may perform fairly well, but are rather incomplete (they don't cover all ascii characters that are easy to check).
 Perhaps the most vexing issue with many proposed solutions is that they do not handle cases when a string contains characters it does not expect.
 The web is filled with examples that are too simple and not exhaustive.
 Writing and using code like this has consequences. **Your goal** is to use what you learn about how ascii characters are encoded as bits, and therefore numbers.
 The problem can be solved using the numerical representation of all possible characters and some special unsigned long integers that you treat as 'bit vectors' (described further below).

 The 128 fundamental ascii characters are found in the file provided called `ascii_table.txt`.
 This is purely a reference and is not designed to be part of your code solution.

-## Starter code you are given
+## Starter Code

 For this problem, you already have a `Makefile` that you can use to build your code as you work.
-The executable, called **hasUniqueChars**, is created by the gcc compiler from 3 C code files.
+The executable, called `hasUniqueChars`, is created by the gcc compiler from 3 C code files.

-1. The `binary_convert.c`file and its binary_convert.h file are just as you had used in the Data Activities.
+1. The `binary_convert.c`file and its `binary_convert.h` file are just as you had used in the Data Activities.
 As you have seen, it has functions that you can use to help you debug your code.
 You should not need to change this file.
    You should study it, however (some code is like what you will need to do).

-2. The file where you should create the necessary function that will determine whether a given string has unique characters in it or not is called `hasUniqueChars.c`.
-The name of the function you will complete is also called *hasUniqueChars*.
+2. The file where you should create the function that will determine whether a given string is comprised of unique characters is called `hasUniqueChars.c`.
+The name of the function you will complete is also called `hasUniqueChars`.
 Note that you are also required to document this function by replacing the comment immediately above it in the code file.

     - In the code given to you in `hasUniqueChars.c`, the function declared as `void checkInvalid(char * inputStr)` is designed to fail and exit if it